 - The UT Select and UT Connect medical insurance plans now cover COVID-19 testing and treatment at 100% when using a network provider.

-- The deadline to use funds contributed to a UT FLEX Daycare or Healthcare Reimbursement Account has been extended.
-Employees who would like to start, stop, or change their contributions to a UT FLEX account may do so by April 30, 2021.
+- The deadline to use funds contributed to a UT FLEX Daycare or Healthcare Reimbursement Account was extended.
+Employees who would like to start, stop, or change their contributions to a UT FLEX account needed to do so by April 30, 2021.

 - The CARES Act provides employees participating in the UT Saver 403(b) Tax Sheltered Annuity (TSA) and the UT Saver 457(b) Deferred Compensation Plan (DCP) with additional loan and distribution options.